PolygonTek/BlueshiftEngine/README.md

 ### Instruction

-  1. Clone the repository `git clone --recursive --progress https://github.com/PolygonTek/BlueshiftEngine.git`
+  1. Clone the repository `git clone https://github.com/PolygonTek/BlueshiftEngine.git`

-  2. Run `Scripts\Copy-EngineData.bat` to copy essential data to the engine folder.

-  3. Run `Scripts\Build-Win64.bat` to build engine from the sources.
+  2. Run `Build\Build-Win64.bat` to build engine from the sources.

 ## macOS and iOS